Introduction

 Attachment management

-Within folders, attachments can be locked with the lock function, keeping them private during exports, moved to other folders, deleted.
+Within folders, attachments can be locked with the lock function, keeping them private during exports, moved to other folders or deleted.

 Files